Universal Orlando Unveils Official Plan to Reopen to Public on June 5

 - Cashless payments and “no touch” policies where possible

-It's been an exciting week for theme park fans eager to get back to their favorite attractions.
+Overall, it has been an exciting week for theme park fans eager to get back to their favorite attractions.

 This comes just days after Universal Orlando partially reopened CityWalk, a dining, shopping, and entertainment complex adjacent to the theme parks.
 For this partial reopening, the park added a number of health and safety measures, including temperature screenings, required face coverings, and social distancing guidelines.